George Maharis: Route 66

-Maharis departed without completing his third season of the series, which saw him with health problems, including hepatitis.

-Maharis said he left Route 66 for health reasons, because of long hours and grueling conditions while shooting on location.
-"I have to protect my future", Maharis said in a 1963 interview.
-"If I keep going at the present pace, I'm a fool.
+After appearing in 82 episodes, Maharis left the series during the third season, citing health problems, including hepatitis.
+He attributed his swift recovery to the fact that he did not drink.
+He returned to work in the spring of 1962 and filmed several shows, but complained he was being made to work excessive hours and left again.
+He told an interviewer: "If I keep going at the present pace, I'm a fool.
 Even if you have $4,000,000 in the bank, you can't buy another liver."